OpenWGA 7.4 - Query languages reference

 content.keywords = 'Hamburg'

 An example for a list property indexed by a text descriptor - and the most common use case of this syntax - is the property "items" on the content object.
 This lists all the custom data items that a content document contains, which themselves are objects of type "contentItem".
 The index text is the name of the item in lowercase.
-Those objects have individidual properties for addressing the items value as "text", "number", "date" or "boolean".
-Only the property that matches the data type of the item can be queried.
+Those item objects have individual properties for addressing the items value as "text", "number", "date" or "boolean".
+Only the property that matches the actual data type of the item can be queried.
 Following examples test an item "revision" of number type and an item "docname" of text type:

 content.items['revision'].number = 1 AND